Key takeaways

 Bottom Line

 MimiClaw is the ultimate minimalist statement: your AI assistant can run on $5 hardware drawing half a watt.
-It's not for everyone — flashing ESP32 firmware requires technical skill — but for tinkerers who want the smallest, cheapest, most power-efficient option, MimiClaw is remarkable.
+It's not for everyone — flashing ESP32 firmware requires technical skill, API costs on the default Opus model burn fast, and development has visibly cooled since April 2026 — but for tinkerers who want the smallest, cheapest, most power-efficient option, MimiClaw remains remarkable.

 Recommended for: Hardware tinkerers who want the cheapest, smallest, most power-efficient AI assistant possible.